aerospike/aerospike-client-python/doc/exception.rst

 .. py:exception:: TransactionAlreadyCommitted

-    Multi-record transaction abort called, but the transaction was already committed.
+    Transaction abort called, but the transaction was already committed.

     Error code: ``-18``